-Menus are emailed to the ward from the Catering Department with individual patients initials on and are completed by patients and returned to the Catering Department.
+Menus are emailed to the ward from the Catering Department.
+From July 2025, patients order via there room number, supporting individual ordering.
+These are then returned to the Catering Department.
 Some patients may routinely require assistance in completing their selection by nursing.
-At specific times, individual patients may not be capable of selecting their menu choices and staff are then required to asses, support and ensure a meal is ordered for a patient on their behalf.
+At specific times, individual patients may not be capable of selecting their menu choices and staff are then required to assess, support and ensure a meal is ordered for a patient on their behalf.
 If patients are in seclusion they will require finger foods, please refer to the Guidelines for the Provision of Food and Fluids for Patients while in Seclusion.